 “When it feels like the world doesn’t get you, a gift from Etsy can make you feel seen.”

-Etsy is a go-to for many seeking custom or unique gifts you may not find in store (including yours truly), and this line from this ad’s description simply but powerfully explains why.
+Etsy is a go-to for many seeking custom or unique gifts you may not find in-store (including yours truly), and this line from its ad’s description simply but powerfully explains why.